oylenshpeegul/tech-talks/README.md

     * [Y Not - Adventures in Functional Programming](https://www.youtube.com/watch?v=FITJMJjASUs), RubyConf 2012
 * George Wilson
     * [An Intuition for Propagators](https://www.youtube.com/watch?v=nY1BCv3xn24), C◦mp◦se :: Conference Melbourne 2019
 	    * I often say things like, "if you can get mathematicians to work on your problem, you should" and "if mathematicians have already solved your problem, you should look at their solution."
-Wilson says kind of the same thing [near the end](https://www.youtube.com/watch?v=nY1BCv3xn24&t=23m).
+Wilson says kind of the same thing [near the end](https://www.youtube.com/watch?v=nY1BCv3xn24&t=23m) here.
 * Scott Wlaschin
     * [Domain Modeling Made Functional](https://www.youtube.com/watch?v=PLFl95c-IiU), Explore DDD 2019
 	* [The Functional Programmer's Toolkit](https://www.youtube.com/watch?v=Nrp_LZ-XGsY), NDC London 2019